Holographic nature of critical quantum states of proteins

 In the last ten years, measuring the conductivity of small-scale protein samples has become feasible.
-The previous belief that proteins are good insulators has been proven wrong; they exhibit much higher conductivity than previously assumed\cite{amdursky2014electronic, zhang2017observation,bostick2018protein}.
+The previous belief that proteins are good insulators has been proven wrong; they exhibit much higher conductivity than previously assumed\cite{amdursky2014electronic,zhang2017observation,bostick2018protein}.
 Protein conductance can occur over long distances\cite{zhang2019electronic} and in a temperature-independent manner\cite{kayser2019solid} from four Kelvins to ambient temperatures, which is atypical for most conductive materials.
 In this study, we investigate several proteins known for efficient electron transport properties.
 We compare their energy level statistics, eigenfunction correlation, and electron return probability to those expected in metallic, insulating, or critical states.
 Remarkably, as we will show, these proteins exhibit properties of {\em critically disordered metals} without any parameter adjustment in their natural state.
-Their composition and geometry are self-organized into the critical state of the Anderson transition.
-Moreover, their fractal properties are universal and unique among critical systems since important physical quantities such as the density of states and the localization length of the wave functions fulfill "holographic" area laws, and the correlation fractal dimension appears to be precisely $d_2=2$.
+Their composition and geometry are self-organized into the critical state of the Anderson transition. { Moreover, their fractal properties appear to be universal and unique among critical systems, as their numerically determined correlation fractal dimension \(d_2\) is approximately 2, which would suggest that their wave functions fulfill ``holographic'' area laws.}